-Pregnancy Test – The Best Way To Do A Pregnancy Test
+Pregnancy Test – When To Take A Pregnancy Test

 |Pregnancy Week (Select):|

-Pregnancy Test – The Best Way To Do A Pregnancy Test
+Pregnancy Test – When To Take A Pregnancy Test

 From the very beginning of your pregnancy, the foetus produces a hormone called hCG, or, human Chorionic Gondotrophin.
 This hormone is present in your urine if you are pregnant and increases as your pregnancy progresses, peaking at around 8-11 weeks, before dropping to a lower level at 12 and 16 weeks.
 Some pregnancy test kits can detect hCG levels as low as 10 or 25mIU/ml.
 If pregnant, at 10DPO (days past ovulation) you may be able to detect around 25mIU, at 12DPO 50mIU and 14DPO 100mIU.